 Our products include various materials and components purchased from others, some or all of which may be subject to wide price variation, including in periods of high inflation.
 Consistent with industry practice, AGI seeks to manage its exposure to material and component price volatility by planning and negotiating significant purchases on an annual basis and through the alignment of material input pricing with the terms of contractual sales commitments.
-AGI endeavours to pass through to customers most, if not all, material and component price volatility.
-However, there can be no assurance that industry conditions will allow AGI to continue to reduce its exposure to volatility of production costs by passing through price increases to its customers, particularly in periods of high inflation.
-A significant increase in the price of any component or material, such as steel, could adversely affect our profitability.
+There can be no assurance that industry conditions will allow AGI to reduce its exposure to volatility of production costs by passing through price increases (in whole or in part) to its customers, particularly in periods of high inflation.
+A significant increase in the price of any component or material, such as steel, or in AGI's labour costs, could adversely affect our profitability.